Chevrolet C/K (third generation): Model history

-1973-1980
+1973–1980

 For 1973 and 1974, the C/K model line was given a recessed front grille with orange turn signals (GMC grilles were divided in thirds).
 For 1974, door-mounted drip moldings were added as an option (becoming standard in 1975).

 For 1975, the front fascia underwent a minor revision, with Chevrolet replacing the recessed grille with a flush-mounted design (appearing brighter in color); GMC introduced a six-segment grille (splitting the 1973–1974 grille in half).
 The trim lines underwent a major realignment, as Chevrolet introduced the Scottsdale and Silverado trims.
-In response to extended-cab Ford and Dodge pickups, a C20 four-door pickup with no rear seat is introduced, offering additional storage space.
+In response to extended-cab Ford and Dodge pickups, a C20 four-door pickup with no rear seat is introduced (dubbed the Bonus Cab), offering additional storage space.

 For 1976, engine displacement decals were removed from the grille; a voltage gauge replaced the ammeter in the instrument panel.
 In another change, the simulated woodgrain exterior trim is discontinued (woodgrain interior trim remains in use for door panels and the dashboard on upper-trim models).
-The optional wheelcovers were revised; a flatter design was introduced for both Chevrolet and GMC with black-painted accents.
+The optional wheel covers were revised; a flatter design was introduced for both Chevrolet and GMC with black-painted accents.

 For 1977, the front fascia underwent a second revision, with both Chevrolet and GMC receiving larger-segment grille designs.
 On all trims, the interior received revised door panels (covering a larger portion of the doors).
 As an option, the C/K offered power windows and power door locks for the first time.
 The 1978 model year was distinguished by a redesigned fuel-filler door (replacing the exposed fuel cap); woodgrain dash trim (for the Cheyenne and Silverado) was replaced by brushed-aluminum trim.